SkygearIO/features/features/285-design-webhooks/events.md

 }
 ```

-- `version`: signed 32-bit integer, the version of the web-hook event; it is
-             specific to the event type.
 - `id`: string, ID of the web-hook event.
 - `seq`: signed 64-bit integer, monotonic increasing event sequence number to
          establish event order.